 Professor of Law

 She has written and lectured extensively on private international law, women's rights, reproductive health rights, religious fundamentalism, and children’s rights.
-She is a member of the Hague Conference Experts’ Group on Recognition and Enforcement of Voluntary Cross-Border Agreements.
+She has authored several books including Marriage and Unmarried Cohabitation: The Rights of Husbands, Wives and Lovers; Not Bone of My Bone But Still My Own: A Treatise on the Philippine Law on Adoption; and Conflict of Laws: Cases Materials and Comments (co-authored with Justice Jorge Coquia).
+Prof. Aguiling-Pangalangan has been published by Cambridge University Press, Routledge Law and Kluwer Law International.
+She is a member of the Hague Conference Experts’ Group on Parentage and Surrogacy and of the Hague Conference Special Commission on Recognition and Enforcement of Foreign Judgments.
 She attended The Hague Academy of International Law on a scholarship in 1997 and lectured in its Extension Programme in 2003.

 She was a fellow of the International Family Planning Leadership Program at the University of California Sta.
 Cruz (2005), a Visiting Scholar (1997-98) and a Research Fellow (2007) at East Asian Legal Studies Program of Harvard Law School.